Topics Map > Administration & Governance > Administrative Resources > For Department Chairs and Program Directors

 This document attempts to consolidate links to resources department chairs and program directors may find useful.
 Please use the "contact" link to suggest other resources that may be missing.

-Prior to the beginning of each academic year (usually on the morning of the Tuesday preceding the first week of classes), the Dean of the College of Letters and Science holds a plenary meeting for all department and program chairs, directors, and administrators.
+Prior to the beginning of each academic year (usually on the morning of the Tuesday preceding the first week of classes), the Dean of the College of Letters and Science holds a plenary meeting for all department and program chairs, directors, and department/program administrators.
 This meeting serves several purposes, some of which have to do with addressing practical matters essential to college operations.
 These include, but are not limited to:

 - introduction of new chairs and key personnel in L&S Administration;